Door County, WI

 If you have more time, add these stops.

-The working farm is home to multiple studios offering you to make and take your own project.
+The working farm is home to multiple studios giving you the opportunity to make and take your own project.
 There’s a metal studio where you weld your own wine rack, a spin-art wheel for canvas or t-shirts, and a ceramics studio where you can paint countless objects.

 I went for the fused glass studio and made a glass on metal piece that I’m proudly showcasing on a wall in my house.
 I picked through a rainbow’s worth of colored glass to create my design.
 Trained staff are situated in every studio to guide you through the process.